harishvc/quick-references/mysql/intro-query.md

 +----+--------+---------+------+-----+------------+
 ```

-##Question 8: Find the newest employee
+##Question: Find the newest employee
 ```
  SELECT * from emp order by doj desc limit 1;
 +----+--------+---------+-------+-----+------------+